-In developing the FBC efficiencies have been identified which demonstrates the case is affordable to the Trust.
+In developing the FBC efficiencies have been identified which demonstrates the case is affordable to the Trust from a revenue income and expenditure perspective.
 The efficiencies, outlined in table 5.4, have been developed through detailed activity, capacity and workforce planning.